dhimmel/snplentiful/README.md

 **Network degree:** Hetnets are networks with multiple types of nodes and edges.
 We extracted gene degrees from [hetio-ind](http://dx.doi.org/10.15363/thinklab.d102), a hetnet developed for drug repurposing.
 The network contained [26 types of edges](download/network-summary.tsv) (metaedges) that originate with a gene.
 Thus, for each gene we calculated 26 metaedge-specific degrees.

+**Transformation:** Both SNP abundances and network degrees were transformed by adding 1 and taking the logarithm with base 10.
+Figure axes report untransformed values, but model fitting occurs on the tranformed data.

 ## Figures

+<a name="fig1"></a>
-![The number of SNPs in a gene varies with network degree](figure/degree-v-snps.png)
+![The number of SNPs in a gene varies with network degree](figure/degree-v-snps.png) **Figure 1: Network degree versus SNP abundance for common data types.** Platform and metaedge specific models were fit.
+Models are drawn as their 95% confidence band.
+The genes with extreme SNP abundances (bottom and two two percentiles) are omitted for visual clarity.

+<a name="fig2"></a>
-![The number of SNPs in a gene varies with network degree](figure/adj-degree-v-snps.png)
+![The number of SNPs in a gene varies with network degree](figure/adj-degree-v-snps.png) **Figure 2: Mean-adjusted network degree versus SNP abundance for common data types.** The same as [Figure 1](#fig1) except that degree was divided by the mean degree for each metaedge.

+<a name="fig3"></a>
-![The number of SNPs in a gene varies with network degree](figure/degree-v-snps-all.png)
+![The number of SNPs in a gene varies with network degree](figure/degree-v-snps-all.png) **Figure 3: Network degree versus SNP abundance for all metaedges.** The same as [Figure 1](#fig1) except that all metaedges with over 1,000 edges are shown.
+Additionally, genes with extreme SNP abundances were not removed.

 ## Execution